 In short, our visceral sensitivity is expressed as a deeply emotional reaction that is not reached by reason or logic.
 It is a momentary state which disappears at the moment we decide to deal with the situation.
 At descending the slope, we forget the difficulty and pay attention to our actions and trajectories.

-Vibro-tactile sensitivity
+Vibro-tactile Sensitivity

 Vibro-tactile sensitivity refers to the oscillatory mechanical stimulation that manifests as a continuous pressure or repetitive touch.
 We perceive it, for example, in small vibrations coming from the steering wheel while driving a car.